jdeinum/cicd_presentation/present.md

     classDef current fill:#f96,stroke:#333,stroke-width:4px
 ```

+# Building

+## Key Questions

+- Where does our software run?
+- What does our software need access to?
+- How do we attach context?
+(SBOMs, provenance data)
+- Image scanning?

 <!-- end_slide -->

-# Pushing

-## Artifact Storage

-- Where are we storing our artifacts?
-- How do we ensure they are **never overwritten**?

-Immutable artifacts = reproducible deployments.

 ```mermaid +render +width:70%
 flowchart LR